shrinus/ICE-chart/README.md

 # ICE-chart
-program that computes ice charts in chemistry using newtons method
+Program that automates ice charts in chemistry using newtons method